okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/enrollmentintegrationsteps.md

 This call initiates the following steps:

-1. The browser prompts the user to choose the type of WebAuthn authenticator they are using.
-For example, a portable hardware authenticator such as a USB security key, or a software-based authenticator such as a fingerprint scanner.
+1. The browser prompts the user to choose the type of WebAuthn authenticator that they are using.
+For example: a portable hardware authenticator such as a USB security key or a software-based authenticator such as a fingerprint scanner

 <div class="common-image-format">